 Pat has visited Italy many times and over the decades, fell in love with the old-world style of wine making.
 During his time in Italy he would ask to visit the most “well-known” winery and or winemaker in a particular region.
 He would make the most of these visits, often sitting down with the winemakers and “picking their brains” for ideas and techniques both in terms of winemaking and viticulture.
 These visits were the inspiration for planting his vineyard and emulating a winemaking style that closely resembles the top winemakers in northern Italy.

 During the early to mid 1990s in Napa Valley numerous vineyards were planting Cabernet Sauvignon exclusively on their most coveted soils and and planting other varieties elsewhere.
-Instead in 1993, Pat planted a two-acre field blend of Cabernet Sauvignon and other Bordeaux varieties including Malbec, Merlot, Cabernet Franc and Petit Verdot all together on the same property.
+Instead in 1983, Pat planted a 1.5-acre field blend of Cabernet Sauvignon and other Bordeaux varieties including Malbec, Merlot, Cabernet Franc and Petit Verdot all together on the same property.
+Each row is planted to a single variety.
+In 1993 Pat removed his tennis court and planted additional vines.
 While Napa Valley historically had been planted to field blends, the varieties were often Italian, not a field blend of Bordeaux wine grapes.

-His intention was to blend all the varieties together into a singular wine, an expression of all the grapes from the best terroir.
+Pat’s original intention was to blend all the varieties together into a singular wine, an expression of all the grapes from the best terroir.
+He hasn’t deviated from this.
 Prior to producing wine commercially, Pat made home-wine from this property for himself, friends and family.
-And after receiving much encouragement and praise for his wine, he decided to offer it commercially.
+And after receiving much encouragement and praise for his wine from others in the industry including winemakers Dr. Richard Petersen and Marc Mondavi, he transitioned into producing wine commercially.

-The first vintage of Vinatieri Vineyards was in 2001; it is called the Grand Meritage.
-Regardless of vintage, this bottling is always co-fermented including the five varieties from the property, is unfiltered, exhibits plenty of extraction, is richly flavored and always full bodied.
+The first vintage of Vinatieri Vineyards was in 2001; it was called the Grand Meritage.
+Regardless of vintage, this bottling is always co-fermented including the five varieties from the property, is unfiltered, exhibits plenty of extraction and deep color, is richly flavored and always full bodied.
 Vinatieri’s wine is highly food friendly and is meant to be consumed with food, friends or family, engaging conversation and in a setting that is never meant to be rushed.

 Why Yountville?

 The Yountville AVA serves as the critical “hinge” of the Napa Valley, marking the transition point where the cool maritime influence from the San Pablo Bay begins to yield to the inland heat of the northern valley.
 Within this district, the western side of the valley floor (where Vinatieri Vineyard is located) represents a viticultural sweet spot.
-This narrow strip of land, tucked against the base of the Mayacamas Mountains, offers a specific set of environmental advantages that produce wines defined by structural elegance and plush fruit.
-Unlike the central valley floor, which can sometimes suffer from excessive water retention, the western edge is defined by its superior drainage and unique topographical position.
+This narrow strip of land, tucked against the base of the Mayacamas mountains, offers a specific set of environmental advantages that produce wines defined by structural elegance and plush fruit.
+Unlike the center of the Napa Valley, which can sometimes suffer from excessive water retention, the western edge is defined by its superior drainage and unique topographical position.
 Vinatieri Vineyard is located at an elevation ranging from 20 to 200 feet.

 The primary geological advantage of the western valley floor lies in its alluvial fan systems.
 Over millennia, erosion from the Mayacamas range has deposited a mixture of gravel, silt, and rock onto the flatlands.
 Because these deposits are coarser than the heavier clays found near the Napa River, they provide exceptional internal drainage.
 This environment creates moderate vine stress, which is essential for high-quality viticulture.
 Rather than focusing on canopy growth and leafy green expansion, the vines are forced to direct their metabolic energy toward the development and ripening of the grape clusters.
 This results in smaller berries with a higher skin-to-juice ratio, leading to deeper color and more concentrated flavors.